-As the user’s objectification of others increases and his or her ability to empathize with them decreases, the nature of the user’s sexual desire changes.
+As the user’s objectification of others increases and the ability to empathize with others decreases, the nature of the user’s sexual desire changes.
 Normally, empathy is integral to enjoyable sexual interactions.
-We are aware of our own needs and desires, as well as the other person’s needs and desires, and we find ways to work together to create a mutually satisfying sexual experience.
+Basically, we are aware of our own needs and desires, as well as the other person’s needs and desires, and we find ways to work together to create a mutually satisfying sexual experience.
 For many people, making sure their partner is turned on and enjoying the sex is as gratifying (if not more gratifying) than getting their own desires met.

 That, however, requires empathy, which, as stated, tends to disappear when drugs pair with sex.
 Thus, the hijacking of sexual desire.
 Suddenly, the other person is viewed as a means to an end, rather than as a person we might interact and create mutual pleasure with.
 Empathy enables a deeper and more intimate sexual connection to unfold through both giving and receiving, pleasuring and being pleasured.
 This balance is disrupted (hijacked) by the super-stimulation of drugs and the resultant decrease in empathy.